vpcarroll15/personal/music/reviews/dead_to_a_dying_world/elegy.md

+EDIT: I am bumping this up to a 2!
+I'm still listening to it, and the second half of "Of Moss and Stone" is pretty extraordinary.

 I vacillated for a while between giving this album and a 1 or a 2.
 I really do think that this is interesting, powerful music, and large sections of this album held my attention.
 But ultimately, I can't say that I loved _Elegy_.
 Loving this album would be like loving a sea urchin... easier to admire than to cuddle with, and a bit too